 Simply put, vegetables to avoid on the keto diet are those that are higher in carbohydrates.

 Remember, limiting carbs is how ketosis works.
-Although vegetables are generally a healthy food, some plants have more natural sugars, which adds carbs.
+Although vegetables are generally healthy food, some plants have more natural sugars, which adds carbs.

-Quick Tip: Most vegetables that grow above ground are less starchy and lower in carbs (like greens and broccoli).
+Quick Tip: Most vegetables that grow above the ground are less starchy and lower in carbs (like greens and broccoli).